drewnoakes/metadata-extractor-dotnet/README.md

 If you require PCL support, use the [`MetadataExtractor.Portable`](https://www.nuget.org/packages/MetadataExtractor.Portable/) NuGet package.

+Note that the portable verison does not yet support XMP metadata.
+It also doesn't support file-system metadata due to the restrictions of the target BCLs.

 ## Mailing Lists

 * [metadata-extractor-dev](https://groups.google.com/forum/#!forum/metadata-extractor-dev) for discussion about development and notifications of changes to issues and source code